-- Fast Blinking Red: Thermal Shutdown Protection Stage 1.
+- Solid Green: VXL-3s power-on light.
+Low-Voltage Detection is ACTIVATED (LiPo setting). - Solid Red: VXL-3s power-on light.
+Low-Voltage Detection is DISABLED (NiCad/NiMH setting).
+Never use LiPo batteries while Low-Voltage Detection is disabled. - Fast Blinking Red: Thermal Shutdown Protection Stage 1.
 If the motor has lower than normal power and the VXL-3s is hot, the VXL-3s has entered Stage 1 Thermal Shutdown Protection to guard against overheating caused by excessive current flow.
 If the motor has no power and the VXL-3s is very hot, the VXL-3s has entered Stage 2 Thermal Shutdown Protection and has automatically shut down.
 Let the VXL-3s cool.
-Make sure your model is properly geared for the conditions (see page 25). - Very Fast Blinking Red: Thermal Shutdown Protection and Low Voltage Protection (see above) have occurred at the same time. - Alternating; Blinks Red then Green: If the motor has no power, the VXL-3s has entered Over Voltage Protection.
+Make sure your model is properly geared for the conditions (see page 26). - Slow Blinking Red (with Low-Voltage Detection on): The VXL-3s has entered Low-Voltage Protection.
+When the battery voltage begins to reach the minimum recommended discharge voltage threshold for LiPo battery packs, the VXL-3s will limit the power output to 50% throttle.
+When the battery voltage attempts to fall below the minimum threshold, the VXL-3s will shut down all motor output.
+The LED on the speed control will slowly blink red, indicating a low voltage shutdown.
+The VXL-3s will stay in this mode until a fully charged battery is connected. - Alternating; Blinks Red then Green: If the motor has no power, the VXL-3s has entered Over Voltage Protection.
 If a battery with too high voltage is used, the VXL-3s will go into a fail-safe mode.
-WARNING: If input voltage exceeds approximately 20-volts, the ESC may be damaged.
-Do not exceed 12.6 maximum peak input voltage. - Blinking Green: The VXL-3s is indicating the transmitter Throttle Trim (see page 29) is incorrectly set.
+Warning: If input voltage exceeds approximately 20-volts, the ESC may be damaged.
+Do not exceed 12.6 maximum peak input voltage. - Blinking Green: The VXL-3s is indicating the transmitter Throttle Trim is incorrectly set.
 If the Multi-Function knob is set to throttle trim, then adjust the Throttle Trim to the middle "0" setting.